camisbored/CamsOS/README.md

 -Print register values.

+-A mouse demo feature that will turn the mouse on and change screen based on clicks (currently no way to return from this)

 There is a build script in here.
 You will need NASM to assemble.
 If you plan on editing this, I recommend Visual Studio Code, as you should be able to open this folder up there and be good to go, using the build.bat and run.bat scripts to launch.